getsentry/sentry-docs/src/collections/_documentation/workflow/alerts-notifications/alerts.md

 - Can I set different default alert rules?
     - Unfortunately, this is currently not an option.
 However, this feature is coming soon.
 - Are there issue-level filters other than environment?
     - No, all filters are event-based.
-For example, there aren’t configurations for alerting only if an issue is X days old, or assigned to Y, or alerted-on-before, etc.
+For example, configurations don't exist for alerting only if an issue is X days old, or assigned to Y, or alerted-on-before, etc.
 - What is the difference between Delete, Delete & Discard, and Ignore?
     - Delete - Deleting an issue deletes all data associated with it, and creates a new issue if an event with the same fingerprint happens again.
 Workflow notifications for this new issue behave just like notifications for any new issue.
     - [Delete & Discard](https://docs.sentry.io/accounts/quotas/#filter-by-issue) - when you delete and discard an issue, all notifications for the issue will stop